MitchellGoodwin/mod-4-project-frontend-bracket-site/README.md

 * Each bracket belongs to one user as an admin
 * Users also have many brackets through entries and vice versa
 * A bracket has many matches, which belong to two users

-The above schema is kinda likly to change, as everything is pretty intermingeled.
-But for now, this is how I visualize it.
+* Each match belongs to a bracket, as well as two users who are the opponents, and a winner.
+Each of the user associations is optional as winners arent decided right away, and matches can have empty slots.

-## MVP
+## Challenges

-I'm hoping to reach my mvp by the weekend.
-I'd like most of the base functionality listed above.
-For the brackets themselves, for this weekend if I can get all of the matches listed on the page, but not connected in a bracket style, with an ability to select a winner I'll be happy.

-I'm going to start on my user model with authorization first, as I think my site will rely on that to make sense a good amount.
-From there, figure out the logic for generating matches correctly from varying amounts of entrants.
+I had a lot of challenges with this project, both expected and unexpected.
+The backend logic ended taking a lot of whiteboarding and figuring out.
+I wanted the bracket model to be smart about reorganizing it's match models when there was a change to any of it's associated models, as well as being able to seed it's entrants into the proper matches, and that took a lot of time.
+I'm both proud of what I figured out, and wanting to improve it.
+For the sake of time I made a working set of methods to do all of that correctly, but I'm going to come back and fix it up later.

+Showing the bracket how I wanted to ended up being a huge problem.
+I have it sort of working through Semantic Grid, but it's got some issues.
+I think I need to start over with another resource or figure it out from scratch.
+As this is a CSS issue, it wasnt a focus of this project, but I'd really like to get it to work how I picture it.

+I didn't reach any of my original stretch goals, as I lost a lot more time to the backend side than I expected.
+Overall I'm happy with this project though.
+I'm proud of what I have figured out so far on both sides of the app, and my long list of stretch goals left means that this will be a valuable porject to work on in the long run, which I'm happy to have.

 ## Stretch Goals

 * Mainly make the bracket display in a classic bracket style, with lines forming a sideways pyramid shape.
-This is my main stretch goal
+This is has already been a challenge, and I think I need to redo my styling from scratch for this component.
+Maybe look into D3.

 * Toggle showing predicted winners on the bracket view for each uncompleted match.